 If you need help finding a therapist, try these suggestions:

-Ask family and friends.
+- Ask family and friends.
 Chances are some of your family or friends have seen a therapist.
 Ask those you trust for a recommendation.
-If a therapist you contact can’t see you, ask if she can recommend another therapist.
+If a therapist you contact can’t see you, ask if they can recommend another therapist.